 There are no specific regulations on the size or weight of imported food containers.
-Burma follows ASEAN and Codex guidelines.
+Burma follows food grade container regulations according to ASEAN and Codex guidelines.
+The procedures for the importation of food additives are the same as food importation.